 These schools continue to operate today, Te Aute on its original site at Pukehou, and Hukarere transferring from Napier to its present site in the Eskdale Valley in 2004.

 The schools are both Integrated with a Maori- Anglican special character.
-The Te Aute Trust Board is the Proprietor in respect to both schools and operator of the Boarding facilities with are integral to the successful operation of each school.
+The Te Aute Trust Board is the Proprietor with respect to both schools and operators of the Boarding facilities with are integral to the successful operation of each school.